xma711/notebook/statistics/central_limit_theorem/README.md

 To do it, let's define N as 100. then we do 100 throws and note down the average.
 Then repeat the whole process to note down another average.
 And so on.
-Intuively, any of the average should close to 3.5 as we use 100 throws in this case, but there is still a spread.
+Intuitively, any of the average should close to 3.5 as we use 100 throws in this case, but there is still a spread.
-If we take this average as the variable we are interested at and plots all the averages on a graph, we will observe a normal distribtuion if the number of averages is large enough.
+If we take this average as the variable we are interested at and plots all the averages on a graph, we will observe a normal distribution if the number of averages is large enough.